arschles/hrana/README.md

 hrana aims to be a simple edge cache.
 The major goals of hrana are:

-* to move relatively small amounts of data close to where its needed
+* to move relatively small amounts of data close to where its needed (ie: configuration data to a webserver, etc...)
-* to keep the aforementioned data up to date
+* to keep the aforementioned data relatively up to date
+* to fan data out to thousands of machines

 Following are the intended high level features of hrana.
 Almost none of these are currently implemented: